Phnom Penh Guide

 Working in Cambodia

 New arrangements are now in place regarding work permits.
-Enquiries should be made via: www.fwcms.mlvt.gov.kh
+Inquiries should be made via: www.fwcms.mlvt.gov.kh

 XXXXX